Satvik3512/sat/README.md

 # sat
-it is a new repo
+it is a new repo and it is my first repo